-The Ashes: Cricket's big tournament explained
+The Ashes: Cricket's big tournament explained - CBBC Newsround

 England captain Joe Root is one of the top players to watch out for.

-The 26-year-old batsman took over as captain earlier this year, and this will be his first overseas series as skipper.
+The 28-year-old batsman took over as captain in 2017, and has proved to be a reliable captain.

-The pressure will be on, but since taking over as captain, he has averaged more than 60 runs in Tests.
+Root is a strong all rounder and has racked up 6718 runs in just 81 matches.
 That's pretty good.

 He broke records in 2013 when he became the youngest England player to score a century in an Ashes match at Lord's in London.

-He's England's all-time leading Test wicket-taker, and has been a key player in previous Ashes series victories.

-Although, at the age of 35, this could be his last tour of Australia.

-Australia's captain Steve Smith is his team's top batsman.
+Australia's captain Steve Smith is his team's top batsman and has even been referred to as the best batsman in the world.

-Like his opposite Joe Root, he is still fairly new to the role and will be leading Australia for the first time in Tests against England.

-But, he's one of the best batsman in the world, and has scored 20 centuries in 56 test matches.
+During the 2017 Test, he reached a Test batting rating of 947, the second-highest of all time.

-Mitchell Starc is the Australian bowler, England need to watch out for.
+Josh Hazlewood is the Australian bowler, England need to watch out for.

-From eight Tests against England, Starc has picked up 29 wickets.
-He can be handy with the bat too, adding crucial runs late on for his team - he already has nine half-centuries to his name.
+He shone in the 2017 Test and his accuracy can leave a nasty taste in the mouth of even veteran batsmen.

+Hazlewood has taken 164 wickets in 44 matches and is more than comfortable facing off against England.

 The women's teams play a version of the Ashes too.